pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

     - If the keyword is found, the PD schedules properly.
     - If not, the PD does not schedule properly.
 Contact PingCAP technical support for help.

-> **Note:**
->
-> When there are many small Regions in the table to be replicated, and the `region merge` parameter is enabled or set to a large value, the replication progress might stay unchanged or be reduced in a period of time.

 ## Data replication gets stuck

 If data replication on TiFlash starts normally but then all or some data fails to be replicated after a period of time, you can confirm or resolve the issue by performing the following steps: